 The purpose of the Academic Team is to enhance the learning and intellectual pursuit of BMCHS students through academic competition.
 Any student is welcome to participate in practices.
-Only students who are academically eligible and have the required Christian service hours may compete in tournaments.
-It is possible for 9th and 10th grade students to earn a position on both the Freshmen team and the Varsity team.
+Since Academic Team is an OSSAA sanctioned competitive activity, only students who are academically eligible and have the required Christian service hours may compete in tournaments.
+Underclassmen should consider joining since most years the team has at least one 9th or 10th grade student on the Varsity team.